Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 ## Conclusions

 This is our first Velociraptor community survey, and it has proven to be extremely useful.
-Since Velociraptor is a community led open source project, we need an open feedback loop to our users, to understand where things need to be improved and what features should be prioritized.
+Since Velociraptor is a community-led open source project, we need an open feedback loop to our users, to understand where things need to be improved and what features should be prioritized.